lab-cosmo/chemiscope/docs/src/manual/properties.rst

 symmetry functions <Behler-Parrinello>`_.
 These representations are usually high-dimensional vectors, hard to visualize and interpret.
-For this reason, one usually applies a dimensionality reduction algorithm, such as `PCA`_, `sketch-map`_, *etc.*   The interpretation of the resulting  will differ depending on both the descriptor used to represent the structures or environments and the dimensionality reduction algorithm applied.
+For this reason, one usually applies a dimensionality reduction algorithm, such as `PCA`_, `sketch-map`_, `PCovR`_, *etc.*   The interpretation of the resulting  will differ depending on both the descriptor used to represent the structures or environments and the dimensionality reduction algorithm applied.

 Chemiscope simplifies visualizing the correlations between structural